 Only a few stops on the local train from Pompeii, the short but incredibly scenic Mount Faito hike is well worth taking a few hours to explore (thanks Dad for the suggestion!).
 Aside from the views, it’s a welcome diversion from the crowds of Rome and Pompeii.
-The best part of this walk is getting there via a cable car, which starts from the Castellammare Di Stabia train station on the Circumvesuviana line.
+The best part of this walk is getting there, which is via a cable car from the Castellammare Di Stabia train station on the Circumvesuviana line.
 Departing every 20 minutes, a ticket can be purchased from the rather nondescript train station.
 (The frequency and operating hours of the Mount Faito cable car varies by month, and it’s closed December to March.)

 There were only about 10 people making the trip up, and while I’ve read it’s a popular weekend escape from the heat for locals, on a week-day in late September it wasn’t at all busy.